tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/blendchars.rst

 within phrases.
 Otherwise, the character would be handled as an operator.
 So you might want to escape the keywords.

-Starting with version 2.0.1-beta, blended characters can be remapped, so that multiple different blended characters could be normalized into just one base form.
+Blended characters can be remapped, so that multiple different blended characters could be normalized into just one base form.
 This is useful when indexing multiple alternative Unicode codepoints with equivalent glyphs.

 Example:
 ^^^^^^^^